Marieme-N/frontend/README.md

 > You can read about the concepts of `XState` here: https://xstate.js.org/docs/about/concepts.html

-`Xstate` part of the project is living inside the `src/state` folder.
+`Xstate` part of the project is living inside the [`src/state`](https://github.com/arla-sigl-2021/frontend/tree/master/template/src/state) folder.

 Inside, template is providing:
-- `src/state/actions.ts`: where you define actions like changing value of your machine context.
+- [`src/state/actions.ts`](https://github.com/arla-sigl-2021/frontend/tree/master/template/src/state/actions.ts): where you define actions like changing value of your machine context.
-- `src/state/machine.tsx`: where you configure your state machine
+- [`src/state/machine.tsx`](https://github.com/arla-sigl-2021/frontend/tree/master/template/src/state/machine.tsx): where you configure your state machine
-- `src/state/provider.tsx`: Higher-order component that makes the use of your machine inside your component simpler to use.
+- [`src/state/provider.tsx`](https://github.com/arla-sigl-2021/frontend/tree/master/template/src/state/provider.tsx): Higher-order component that makes the use of your machine inside your component simpler to use.

 #### Machine configuration

-The template machine is simple:
+The template machine is simple (see [`src/state/machine.tsx`](https://github.com/arla-sigl-2021/frontend/tree/master/template/src/state/machine.tsx)):
 - There is 2 possible app screens, so 2 state in the machine:
   - View 1: displaying the view 1
   - View 2: displaying the view 2